improvbutterfly/ETL-Project-Commodities/README.md

 <br>We decided to focus our ETL project on our nation's most popular commodities, since they are in essence extracted and transformed themselves!</br>
 <br>We will be 'ETL-ing' our data on the following commodities: **Precious Metals, Natural Gas, and Agriculture staples including Livestock and Crops.**</br>

+## Obtaining Data

+People obtained different data.
+We downloaded CSVs from economic and government websites.
+Kaggle had data but it was not up to date, so to obtain metal and energy data, we used the Quandl API.

 ## Technical Report